Mortgage Support

 - any capital over €40,000 is assessed at €4 per thousand per week

-A redundancy payment will be counted as means, unless it has been applied to reduce the mortgage.
-The following is not assessed, child benefit’s supplementary welfare allowance certain other social welfare payments.
+A redundancy payment will be counted as means unless it has been applied to reduce the mortgage.
+The following is not assessed, child benefit’s supplementary welfare allowance and certain other social welfare payments.

 The applicant’s income is calculated in accordance with a means test.
 There is a minimum household contribution of €24 per week.
-Mortgage interest supplement is the difference between actual mortgage interest and the household contribution.
-The difference must be a reasonable amount to meet residential needs of the applicant.
+The mortgage interest supplement is the difference between actual mortgage interest and the household contribution.
+The difference must be a reasonable amount to meet the residential needs of the applicant.

-The HSE sets maximum limits for rent in various parts of the country and decide what a reasonable amount is .
+The HSE sets maximum limits for rent in various parts of the country and decides what a reasonable amount is.
 These caps are also used in conjunction with MIS.

 As certain landlords will not have such a tax reference number, e.g. non-resident landlords, confirmation from the landlord to that effect is required to be supplied in those cases.
 This section also provides that a landlord will be obliged to provide his or her tax reference number (or confirmation that he or she does not have a tax reference number) in respect of each tenancy for which a Rent Supplement is payable.